ni/niveristand-ballard-arinc429-custom-device/Docs/User Guide/User Guide.md

 ## Configure the Custom Device

 This guide shows two options for configuring the custom device:
-- Importing a Parameters file
+- Importing a Parameters file in System Explorer
-- Scripting the configuration
+- Scripting the custom device configuration

-### Importing a Parameters file
+### Importing a Parameters file in System Explorer
 The Parameters file is genereated from an XML schema for configuring the custom device.
 It must match the Hardware XML file's configuration for the Ballard hardware.
 More information about the Parameters file XML schema can be found in `Docs/Parameters XML File/Parameters XML File.md`.

 This example uses simple example Parameters and Hardware files found in the `Assets` directory: